nanobox-io/nanobox-docs/source/app-config/boxfile/code-build.html.md

 ```

 ## Dev Packages
-In some cases, you may need a package or runtime that your engine does not make available, but only while [developing locally](/local-dev/) in your Nanobox VM.
+In some cases, you may need a package or runtime that your engine does not make available, but only while [developing locally](/local-dev/) in Nanobox.
 The `dev_packages` config allows you to specify additional packages that should be available while working in your [dev environment](/cli/dev/).

 ```yaml
 code.build: